Social

 Policies

 We manufacture and sell products with a focus on acoustic transducers for the Speaker, Mobile Audio and Other Segments.
-While many of our products are used as components for playing back music, people around the world contact our products in many ways, not limited to uses involving playing back music.
+While many of our products are used as components for playing back music, people around the world come into contact with our products in many ways that are not limited to uses involving playing back music.
 Our products serve people in various settings in their lives as micro acoustic components for warning sounds, actuators for haptics and other products.
 The purposes of use of sounds and vibrations that we offer are expanding daily.
 Working together with customers around the world, our Sales Department acts every day to widely deliver the value of our products to realize our vision, “To make contributions for future society through acoustics.”

 Structure